pocketzworld/creator-docs/pages/learn/studio/create/examples/worlds/dress-up-npc/data-flow-state-management.md

 - **Data Consistency:** Ensure systems update shared data consistently to avoid conflicts.
 - **Error Handling:** Implement fallback mechanisms for corrupted or missing save data.
 - **Extensibility:** Modularize data flow to allow new features to integrate seamlessly.

-## Next Steps

-Continue exploring the game's data flow by examining the interactions between different systems and how they collectively manage game state.
-Understanding data flow is crucial for maintaining a robust and scalable game architecture.